 Master your basics first:

-The first thing to do before trying to secure an internship is to get familiar with the content, topics, and terminologies of the subject.
+The first thing to do before trying to secure a data science internship is to get familiar with the content, topics, and terminologies of the subject by getting a good data science course syllabus.
 There are several good sites and books that you can look at to polish your basics if you are starting out on your data science career.

 Many online Platforms offer the courses that a beginner can start their programming skills with.
 After gaining the basic level python programming experience, you can start with an advancement to do in a particular domain.
 EduGrad has evolved the learning path to master the data science technologies by designing edge to edge curriculum required in Industry.